On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

-We add two more sublayers to each of the $k_n$ layers of $T_n$, the purpose of which is to periodically restart the computation of the machine $C_n$ on the computation layer.
-The third sublayer is a grid, which is coupled with the run of $1$-symbols on the second sublayer similarly to the width restriction layer: if $0 1^m 2$ occurs in the second sublayer, the third sublayer must have a grid of side length at most $m$.
-The fourth sublayer is a grid that is coupled to the third sublayer using Lemma~\ref{lem:blowup} with a computable function $h' : \N \to \N$ such that the simulated counter machine $C_n$ will always take at most $h'(m)$ rows of tiles to finish its computation if the number of $1$-symbols on the anchor layer is $m$; again, such a function clearly exists.
-A vertical line of the latter grid erases whatever computation was taking place on the computation sublayer, and initializes a new computation on each occurrence of $01$ on the anchor layer (of which there can be at most one).
+We add two more sublayers to each of the $k_n$ layers of $T_n$, called the \emph{small and large restart grids}, the purpose of which is to periodically restart the computation of the machine $C_n$ on the computation layer.
+Namely, if we allowed the machine to run indefinitely, then by shifting vertically we would obtain limit configurations where no computation is ever initialized.

+As the names suggest, both sublayers are copied of the grid shift $\grid$.
+The small restart grid is coupled with the run of $1$-symbols on the anchor sublayer similarly to the width restriction layer: if $0 1^m 2$ occurs on the anchor sublayer, the small restart grid must have a grid of width between $1$ and $m$.
+The large restart grid is coupled to the small restart grid using Lemma~\ref{lem:blowup} with a computable function $h' : \N \to \N$ such that the simulated counter machine $C_n$ will always take at most $h'(m)$ rows of tiles to finish its computation if the number of $1$-symbols on the anchor layer is $m$; again, such a function clearly exists.
+A vertical line of the large restart grid erases whatever computation was taking place on the computation sublayer, and initializes a new computation on each occurrence of the word $01$ on the anchor layer (of which there can be at most one).